 Customers Before Ideas: How Sam Ovens Signed Up Dozens Of Paying Users Before Building His Product

-Sam Ovens is an entrepreneur from New Zealand who had spent 12 months, and $10,000 of his own savings to create a product that no one bought.
+Sam Ovens is a 23-year-old entrepreneur from New Zealand who had spent 12 months, and $10,000 of his own savings to create a product that no one bought.

 “Not one cent in revenue,” Sam says, “It was terrible.”